booleanapp/docs/pages/overview/send_surveys.md

 #### Survey name

 A name for your survey.
-It will default to survey date_.
-It can be changed later.

 #### Email subject

 The default subject is “Quick feedback on _sender name_”.
 You can change it to “Feedback on _keyword_ with _keyword_”.
-E.g. “Feedback on order with abcstores.com
+E.g. “Feedback on order with abcstores.com"

 #### Reply-to email address

-Boolean will add this email address to the “reply-to” header of survey email.
-If any of your users reply to survey email it will be sent to this address.
-Otherwise by default any reply to survey email will be rejected.
-We encourage you to add your customer support email address to here to get valuable feedback directly to your support inbox.
+Provide an email address to add to "reply-to" header of email.
+If not provided any reply to email will be rejected.

 #### Time-zone

-Select time-zone of your location.
-It will be used as basis for all dashboard reports.
-You can change it later.
-If you and your users are located in different time zones, then we suggest you use your time zone as it will suit your daily schedule.
+Select time-zone of for use in dashboard reports.

 #### Send throttle (day)

-It is not a good idea sending too many emails to a single user in the same survey.
-So Boolean throttles the number of emails an individual user (unique email address) gets in a day, week and month.
-Boolean will ignore any new survey requests for a throttled user.
-By default, a user will get maximum 1 email per survey per day.
-You can increase it to 2.
+Max number of emails a recipient will recieve in a day.
+Default is 1.

 #### Send throttle (week)

-By default, a user will get maximum 2 emails per survey per week.
-You can increase it up to 4.
+Max number of emails a recipient will recieve in a week.
+Default is 2.

 #### Send throttle (month)

-By default, a user will get maximum 3 emails per survey per month.
-You can increase it up to 6.
+Max number of emails a recipient will recieve in a week.
+Default is 3.

 ## Sending surveys

-Once a survey is created you can immediately start sending survey emails.
-There are 2 ways to send surveys - sending from dashboard, sending through API.
+Surveys can be sent through the dashboard or the API.

-### Sending surveys from dashboard
+### Sending surveys through dashboard

-#### Send surveys by pasting email addresses
+#### Copy paste email addresses

-You can quickly send surveys from within the dashboard.
-All you need is a list of your user’s email addresses.
 1. Go to “send surveys” section.
-2. Import email addresses by pasting them in comma separated format (max 1000 emails).
+2. Copy paste emails in comma separated format (max 1000 emails).
 3. You will be shown a preview of emails to which surveys will be sent.
 We will remove duplicates and emails which have already hit daily/weekly/monthly throttle limits.
 After verifying the list, you can send the surveys by clicking “send”.

 #### Send surveys by importing emails through CSV file

-You can send surveys by importing a list of emails through a CSV file.
 This method allows you to add properties for each email.
 1. Go to “send surveys” section.
-2. Click the "upload" button to select CSV file from your computer.
+2. Click the "upload" button to select CSV file from your computer (max 1000 emails).
 3. We will validate the upload file for data errors.
 After successful validation you will see a "send surveys" button.
 Click the button to send surveys.

 Some points to remember for CSV file:
 1. The first row should contain header for each column.
 Only email column is mandatory.
 2. Each property column's header should have property type and property name.
 For e.g. a string property "city" will should header as "S:city".
-3. You download a sample CSV file with headers for all survey properties by clicking "Download CSV template".
-4. Please refer [property data guidelines](/docs/v1_messages.html#property-data-types) for each property to fix validation errors.
-When a string property has number value use quotes.
+3. Refer to [property data guidelines](/docs/v1_messages.html#property-data-types) for each property to fix validation errors.
+4. When a string property has number value use quotes.

 ### Sending surveys through API